Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Intergenerational Income Mobility allowing for Measurement Error

-Moving to results that allow for measurement error (these are in Panel (a) of \Cref{fig:qytx}), there are notable differences.
-The slopes of the estimates are steeper which indicates a stronger relationship between father's and son's income.
-For sons whose father's income is in the 10th percentile, allowing for measurement error substantially reduces the median and 90th percentile of their income distribution --- the median is now estimated to be \$30,000 and the 90th percentile to be \$63,000.
-The other major difference is in the lower part of the income distribution for sons whose fathers had high incomes.
-There, we estimate that the 10th percentile of income is \$32,000 and the median income is \$56,000 --- these are both notably higher than our earlier quantile regression estimates that ignored measurement error.
+Moving to results that allow for measurement error (Panel (a) of \Cref{fig:qytx}), there are substantial differences.
+The slopes of all three quantile curves are steeper, indicating a much stronger relationship between father's and son's permanent income than is apparent from using quantile regression on the raw data.
+For sons whose father's permanent income is at the 10th percentile, correcting for measurement error reduces estimated income across the distribution: the 10th percentile falls from \$17,700 to \$12,000, the median falls from \$44,200 to \$37,000, and the 90th percentile falls from \$93,200 to \$64,000.
+There are also large differences at the high end of father's income.
+For sons whose father's permanent income is at the 90th percentile, the 10th percentile of their income distribution rises from \$17,900 to \$49,100, and the median rises from \$49,300 to \$103,000, more than double the estimate that ignores measurement error.

 Next, we consider estimates of the fraction of sons whose income is below the poverty line (which we set at \$20,000) as a function of father's income and conditional on father's and son's ages being set at their average in our sample.
-Using quantile regression (and ignoring measurement error), we estimate that 12.8\% of sons whose father's income is in the 10th percentile have income that is below the poverty line.
-For sons whose father's income was in the 90th percentile, we estimate that 11.9\% have income that is below the poverty line.
-Allowing for measurement error again has a large effect and indicates substantially less intergenerational income mobility.
-For sons whose father's income is in the 10th percentile, we estimate that 18.5\% have income below the poverty line, but for sons whose father's income is in the 90th percentile, we estimate that only 1.1\% have income below the poverty line.
+Using quantile regression (and ignoring measurement error), we estimate that 12.9\% of sons whose father's income is at the 10th percentile have income that is below the poverty line.
+For sons whose father's income was at the 90th percentile, we estimate that 11.9\% have income that is below the poverty line.
+Allowing for measurement error again has a large effect and indicates substantially less intergenerational mobility.
+For sons whose father's permanent income is at the 10th percentile, we estimate that 20.1\% have permanent income below the poverty line, but for sons whose father's permanent income is at the 90th percentile, we estimate that only 0.6\% have permanent income below the poverty line.

+Our results in this section indicate that accounting for measurement error generally reduces estimates of various ways to summarize intergenerational income mobility, which is in line with the literature in many different contexts (e.g., \citet{solon-1992,mazumder-2005,haider-solon-2006,nybom-stuhler-2016,an-wang-xiao-2020}).
+These results especially matter in the tails of the distribution where the sensitivity to measurement error is higher, which is also in line with the literature (e.g., \citet{bhattacharya-mazumder-2011,nybom-stuhler-2017}).